-Blanching vegetables does NOT cook the vegetables.
+Blanching vegetables won’t cook them (although you can freeze cooked vegetables).
 Blanching is a process that actually preserves your vegetables.
 With blanching, you boil water and then place the vegetables in the boiling water for about 3 minutes.

 You don’t want to blanch them much longer than that or they will begin to cook.
 Immediately remove the vegetables from the boiling water and rinse them in cold water, allow them to drain and then pat them dry.

 Through blanching, you can help to retain the nutrients of the vegetable no matter what you are doing next.
 Whether you intend to then cook with them, freeze them, or even make a salad, blanching can serve a specific purpose.

 Blanching your vegetables will keep their original colors bright and strong, maintain the natural nutrients and enzymes of the vegetables.
 Blanching can help preserve your vegetable and extend the life so that it does not spoil.

 Here are some potential risks of not blanching your greens prior to freezing them.

 - Fading colors

 - Potential for spoiling when thawed to be used